gitribs/Business-Card-PS-Script/README.md

 that match the values assigned to the `<something>TextLayer` variables in the script.
 The text layers can be nested in other layers or groups.
 The script will find them.

-# Email Domain
+## Email Domain

-The var `emailBase` should be updated to the desired email address domain desired.
+The var `emailBase` should be updated to the desired email address domain.

-# Save Location
+## Save Location

 The created PNG file will be saved in `~/Downloads` by default when the script is executed, named following the format of `firstname-lastname-card.png`.
 To customize the download path,